-The new material theme lets you enjoy a whole set of new designing of the best Android user interface elements and add more colour and vibrancy to your app. it allows you to customize the look and visual appeal of your app according to the color palette of your choice as well as lets you tint the theme and app bars according to the theme attributes chosen by you.
-The system widget is packed with new android user interface design and touch feedback animations.
+The new material theme lets you enjoy new designs of the best Android user interface elements and add more color and vibrancy to your app.
+It allows you to customize the look and visual appeal of your app according to the color palette of your choice and lets you tint the theme and app bars according to the theme attributes you chose.
+The system widget includes a new Android user interface design and touches feedback animations.

-The animation in the material design allows the user to give their feedback on their action and gives visual continuity while you interact with the app. some default animations are provided while the latest version of Android lets you customize these animation options and create new ones according to your choice and need.
+The material design’s animation provides visual continuity and allows users to give feedback on their actions while interacting with the app.
+While default animations are available, the latest version of Android lets you customize these options and create new ones according to your choice and needs.

-Android is packed with great features and the developer is allowed the scope to develop a new version while using the same fundamental points.
-A good design is extremely intricate for a best Android User Interface and a developer must utilize the key functionalities of the Android in its app as the User Interface plays the deciding role in getting the app a go-ahead to be featured in the play store or not.
+Android’s great features enable developers to create a new version utilizing the same fundamental points.
+A good design is extremely intricate for the best Android User Interface.
+A developer must utilize the key functionalities of the Android in its app as the User Interface plays the deciding role in getting the app a go-ahead to be featured in the play store.

-It is pertinent for a developer that the app he creates contains android User Interface elements according to the mobile device density as the mobile has brought about the people to interact with the software and it holds the key to the future success in this arena.
-It is also important for a developer to decide its target audience before he decides to the Android User Interface design for its app.
-Also, continuous survey of the app and the user experience allows both the app and the developer to evolve in their workings.
+It is pertinent for a developer that the app he creates contains android User Interface elements according to the mobile device density as the mobile has brought people to interact with the software.
+It holds the key to future success in this arena.
+It is also essential for a developer to decide on their target audience before he decides on the Android User Interface design for his app.
+Also, a continuous survey of the app and the user experience allows the app and the developer to evolve in their workings.

-Thus today’s apps are no more just about functionality and creative genius of the developer but it is more about the molding of the creative genius of the developer according to the user experience of apps.
-Thus recognizing user experience as the leading key, one should sit down to create a wonderful app that would add to the joyous experience of the user, providing them with the information they needed as and when they needed.
+Thus today’s apps are no more just about the functionality and creative genius of the developer.
+Still, it is more about molding the developer’s creative genius according to the user experience of apps.
+Thus recognizing user experience as the leading key, one should create an excellent app that would add to the joyous experience of the user, providing them with the information they needed as and when they needed it.

-I think what are you waiting for, just take a step ahead towards creating a best android User Interface and perk it up with your sensibilities and user feedback at every step.
+What are you waiting for?
+Take a step ahead towards creating the best Android User Interface and perk it up with your sensibilities and user feedback at every step.

 This has been a guide to Android User Interface.
-Here we have discuss the 4 Biggest challenges faced by Android User Interface.
-You may also look at the following articles-
+Here we have discussed the 4 Biggest challenges faced by Android User Interface.
+You may also look at the following articles to learn more –